IG Income Portfolio Series F

 2

-The Mackenzie Canadian Bond Fund, representing 21% of the portfolio, was the largest contributor to performance.
-An overweight allocation to corporate bonds and selection in government bonds was the major contributor to performance.
-The fund also benefited from duration positioning in U.S. bonds.
+The Mackenzie Canadian Bond Fund, representing 21% of the portfolio, was the largest detractor to performance.
+The fund posted a slight negative return but outperformed its benchmark.
+An overweight allocation to corporate bonds and security selection in government bonds were the major contributors to relative performance.

-The Mackenzie Sovereign Bond Fund, representing 13% of the portfolio, was the top performing fixed income fund.
-The fund holds 10-year government bonds across the globe and benefited substantially from the effects of falling yields and economic growth concerns.
+The Mackenzie Sovereign Bond Fund, representing 13% of the portfolio, was another detractor.
+The fund holds 10-year government bonds across the globe and was negatively impacted by rising yields, which tended to be higher at the longer end of yield curves.

 To discuss your investment strategy, speak to your IG Advisor.